hydpy-dev/Delft-FEWS-demos/Delft-FEWS_HydPy-Lahn/README.md

 ## Configuration overview
 * time series data for import are provided in `ImportBackup` (01/01/2008 - 31/12/2012)
-* available work flows: importTimeSeries, runUpdateLahnH and runForecastLahnH
+* available work flows are importTimeSeries, runUpdateLahnH and runForecastLahnH
 * macro DemoLahnH bundles the work flows

 ## Run the provided HydPy model via Delft-FEWS
 * set current system time to match the time line of the sample time series (01/01/2008 - 31/12/2012)
 * copy time series data from `ImportBackup` to `Import`
-* execute the provided work flows: importTimeSeries, runUpdateLahnH and runForecastLahnH, don't forget to approve the forecast after running runUpdateLahnH
+* execute the provided work flows: importTimeSeries, runUpdateLahnH and runForecastLahnH, don't forget to approve the forecast after running runUpdateLahnH and runForecastLahnH.
 * explore the data...